Global Payroll

 • Registering the company.

-• Registering a virtual address.
+• Registering a business address.

 • Opening a bank account.

-• Registering trademarks.
+• Registering trademarks, if needed.

-• Applying for tax and incorporation registration.
+• Completing tax registration.

 Subsidiary

 Establishing a subsidiary in Taiwan is typically favored by foreign entities seeking to create a limited company in the country.
-This method of incorporation is more complex compared to representative offices and branches due to the extensive incorporation procedure and requirements.
+This method of incorporation is more complex compared to representative offices and branches due to the incorporation procedure and documentation requirements.
 There are several forms of subsidiaries available to foreign companies, including unlimited companies, unlimited companies with limited liability shareholders, limited companies, and companies limited by shares.
-Most subsidiaries are incorporated through a company limited by shares, while unlimited companies and companies with limited liability shareholders are less common.
+Most subsidiaries are incorporated through a limited company or a company limited by shares.

 The incorporation procedure involves several steps: